yousif-zues-wm/temperature_converter/readme.md

 When you `console.log` the temperatures, make sure you do that using values stored in an array.

+### Bonus 1

+Use a for or while loop to print out the conversion results for each temperature.
+It's OK if you need to simplify your `console.log` statements and remove strings.

-### Bonus
+### Bonus 2

-If you didn't get the chance to implement conditionals before, try it now!
+Implemenent the conditionals from the Part I bonus if you haven't already!